jagdishthakur904/samsung-pd-training/README.md

 1. **`read_verilog`**:
    - This command is used to read Verilog RTL (Register Transfer Level) code into the Design Compiler environment.
-   - `read_verilog` is typically used at the beginning of the synthesis flow to import your RTL design description written in Verilog.
+   - `read_verilog` is typically used at the beginning of the synthesis flow to import the RTL design description written in Verilog.
-   - It is often used when you have an RTL design that you want to synthesize and map to a target library to generate a gate-level netlist.
+   - It is often used when we have an RTL design that we want to synthesize and map to a target library to generate a gate-level netlist.

    Example:
    ```